Strong existence and uniqueness of the tilt-indexed Busemann process in the planar corner growth model: Setting and past results

 The (deterministic) uniqueness of finite rightmost geodesics implies that $\Geo_u^\w$ is a tree.
-Therefore, we will hereafter refer to a locally-rightmost semi-infinite geodesic as a \emph{geodesic ray}.
-There are two \textit{trivial} geodesic rays in $\Geo_u^\w$ given by $u + \Z_+e_1$ and $u + \Z_+e_2$.
-That these are always geodesic rays follows from the path structure.
+There are two \textit{trivial} locally-rightmost semi-infinite geodesics in $\Geo_u^\w$ given by $u + \Z_+e_1$ and $u + \Z_+e_2$.
+This follows from the path structure.
+We say that a semi-infinite geodesic is non-trivial if it is not one of these trivial semi-infinite geodesics.

 The uniqueness of rightmost point-to-point geodesics implies that $\preceq$ is a total order on $\Geo_u^\w$.
 Precisely, the following three facts hold for each pair of geodesics $\pi$ and $\gamma$ in $\Geo_u^\w$: